 Board of Directors

-The Hauraki Rail Trail Trust is governed by six board members.
+The Hauraki Rail Trail Trust is governed by six Board members.
 Three are appointed by each of the District Councils, Hauraki, Thames-Coromandel and Matamata-Piako.
-The other three are appointed by the iwi that are located alongside the Rail Trail.
+The remaining three Board members are appointed by iwi located alongside the Rail Trail.

 Wati Ngamane: Chairman